thirtythreeforty/bullycpp/README.md

 BullyCPP depends on Qt 5.2 or later.
 Qt is cross-platform, so BullyCPP should work on any platform with Qt support and a C++11 compiler.

 If you have Qt Creator installed, you can simply import the QMake project and click Build.
-This is the recommended way to build on Windows.
+This is the recommended way to build for personal use on Windows and Mac.
-(Note that you will have to compile and use a static version of Qt if you wish to redistribute the executable to users who do not have Qt installed.)

 On Linux and Mac OS X, you can build with Qt Creator as described above, or you can build manually.
 Begin by cloning the repository: